Ecological Forestry in the Context of Climate Change Webinar Series

 The Place of Ecological Silviculture, Now and in the Future

-Brian Palik with the USDA Forest Service will present on the place of ecological silviculture on the landscape and how to prevent the forest management divergence.
-This presentation will also ask the question, when is the past the future and when is it not?
+Brian Palik with the USDA Forest Service discusses the place of ecological silviculture on the landscape, how to prevent the forest management divergence, and asks the question, when is the past the future and when is it not?